WHAT IS THE NEOCATECHUMENAL WAY?

 THE WAY IN THE PRESENT

-On July 19, 2016, Carmen Hernández, initiator of the Camino along with Kiko Argüello, died and was buried at the Redemptoris Mater Seminary in Madrid.
-As the international responsible team was thus left incomplete, and at the request of the Holy See, as indicated by the Statutes of the Way, Maria Ascension Romero (from Spain), who was a missionary itinerant for 25 years in Russia, joined the team a year and a half later.
+On July 19, 2016, Carmen Hernández, initiator of the Wayalong with Kiko Argüello, died and was buried at the Redemptoris Mater Seminary in Madrid.
+As the international responsible team was thus left incomplete, and at the request of the Holy See, as indicated by the Statutes of the Way, Maria Ascension Romero, a missionary itinerant from Spain for 25 years in Russia, joined the team a year and a half later.